jdrsn/slate/source/includes/_users.md

 ## Delete a user

-The operation `/d/<app>/u` allows you to delete a user from an app.
+The microservice `/d/<app>/u` allows you to delete a user from an app.
 A request can be sent through the HTTP methods `DELETE` and `GET` (if enabled).

 ### HTTP Request